When to End a Relationship: 7 Signs it’s Time to Break Up

 Choose a godly man you love for who he is and whose pet peeves are no more than small flaws that you can live with.

-7 Signs it’s Time to End the Relationship
+When to End a Relationship: 7 Signs it’s Time to Break Up

 4. He doesn’t see you in his future